Drmec9995/bird_specie_prediction/README.md

 # bird_specie_prediction

-Birds Species Prediction
+### This is a project that constist of a web app using streamlit for prediction Birds specie.
+Although the functionality of the project is limited due to the inability to access a good data for this project but i can alway do better if data are available.

+### Approach and the model
 In this project, we will create a convolutional Neural network which will be able to predict species of birds.
 We will use different layers and hyperparameters for building, training, and testing this multiclass classification problem. we will be using keras and tensorflow in this project.

+## Aim and Objective of this project:
-### Motivation for project
+Motivation for project
-Birds, known to play an important role in pollination, putting a check on pesky insects and rodents, could also be causing drastic decrease in crop yields by destroying them, according to a report, which calls it as an emerging concern in Indian agriculture.
+Birds, known to play an important role in pollination, putting a check on pesky insects and rodents, could also be causing drastic decrease in crop yields by destroying them, according to a report, which calls it as an emerging concern in Indian agriculture(This also happens through out the world).

 The avian species inflict losses in agriculture by damaging crops during sowing, seedling and ripening stages, leading to economic losses to the farming community, shows the interministerial report of the Committee on Doubling Farmer’s Income (DFI) - Volume X titled "Risk Management in Agriculture", released by the Ministry of Agriculture.